zackstout/Footprint-Extended/README.md

 - [x] Add a scroller to the Projects list, so it doesn't get too long.
 - [x] Add recommendation to use CSV to footprint upload validation (x2).
 - [x] New footprint from projects (needs to change to Project, and update Project-footprints)

-  - [ ] OH -- ALSO NEED TO CHANGE QUERY TO DEAL WITH MULTIPLE-WORD PROJECT NAMES (do we??).
+- [x] Make sure line chart of FP's footprint does not disappear on Trial Upload.
+- [x] Make sure Will can upload from admin page.
+- [x] Remove more blue outlines with hover: `outline: none`.
+- [x] Add ` isMetric` field to Footprints table (for hover feature) and alter data-chain to enable this.
+- [x] Give diesel higher priority in CSV (just moved it to first cols).
+- [x] Non-metric CSV is now correct. (just get rid of dates columns?
+Yep)
+- [x] Add Success alert for Contact us.

 ## Next Steps:

+### To discuss:
+- The field projects pictures don't seem to look good...
+- Having trouble finding place to put link to [other site](footprintproject.org).
+- Should footer click direct to footprintproject.org?
+- Facebook link broken (mentioned)
+- Forgot password will take a bit more
+- Not too sure whether CSV properly emphasizes Diesel stuff.
+Not too sure how the data-models map onto each other either...
+- Contact success could be after validation or after email is sent....

 ### Top priority:
 - [ ] New footprint from dash (needs to update chart)
 - [ ] User's info-over-time line chart buggy.
 Make sure that line chart UPDATES when user enters a new footprint.

-- [ ] Give diesel higher priority in CSV.
-- [ ] Non-metric CSV is not correct. (just get rid of dates columns?)
+- [ ] Better validation UI for registration (already database is enforcing unique username).

 - [ ] Implement forgot password.
-- [ ] Make sure line chart of FP's footprint does not disappear on Trial Upload.
-- [ ] Make sure Will can upload from admin page.
-- [ ] Set up Admin page to display all relevant data.

 - [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
 (Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?
 - [ ] Disallow user from entering two footprints of the same month for one project.
 - [ ] Update `databasesetup.sql` file to reflect changes to db structure.
 - [ ] Mess with the font..
 Make it look better, sleeker.

+- [ ] diplay TOTLAS FOR ALL CHARTS! (on dashboard)
+- [ ] One solution for footprints/hovering (tooltip not working and generally kind of sucking) -- make it scroll like the projects, so that hovering reveals its info below.
+That might look fine.

 ### Known Bugs:
 - [ ] Sometimes hovering over project names on side-dash makes them invisible???
 - [ ] Sometimes hovering over bar chart switches values???
 - [ ] The divided-by input dropdown sometimes displays two values???
+- [ ] Odd bug where queries for Project name by ID aren't finding certain projects ....

 ### Transition Tool:
 - [ ] I don't think size of solar grid is appropriately sensitive to overspec/dayPower.